-The following case participants must be contacted but are not considered collateral contacts:

-- Placement provider, including but not limited to: - Foster care providers, including residential providers, - Kinship providers, and - o TSPs. - Parents or caretakers, including non-residential parents.

-The county child welfare services agency must exercise discretion in the selection of collateral sources to protect the family's right to privacy and the confidentiality of the report.

-Parents must be advised of any professional collateral that will be contacted and their permission obtained to talk to that collateral.
-If the parent refuses permission, the county child welfare worker must first discuss the reason for the parents' refusal and try to gain their permission.
+Drotocol W/bat you must do Cuidanaa Ilawuyay chavid da it Protocol - What you must do Guidance - How you should do it The following case participants must be contacted but are not considered collateral contacts: parent chooses, and if the safety of the non- Placement provider, including but not limited to: professional collateral information source is Foster care providers, including residential providers, not compromised as a result.
+The county • Kinship providers, and child welfare worker should contact the nono TSPs. professional collateral information source to Parents or caretakers, including non-residential parents. determine whether that individual has any concern about their own personal safety if The county child welfare services agency must exercise discretion in the selection of collateral sources the parent and county child welfare worker to protect the family's right to privacy and the confidentiality of the report. contact them together.
+If that collateral expresses no concern for their own personal Parents must be advised of any professional collateral that will be contacted and their permission safety, the parent should be given the option obtained to talk to that collateral.
+If the parent refuses permission, the county child welfare worker of being present during the contact. must first discuss the reason for the parents' refusal and try to gain their permission.
 Parents must be advised of any professional collateral that will be contacted during the assessment.
 The county child welfare worker should explain the reason why the collateral is necessary based on the reported concerns and the statutory obligation to make a thorough assessment.
 The parents' concerns should be noted, and all information gathered in the assessment will be considered in the case decision.
 The court may designate certain local agencies authorized to share information concerning juveniles.
-Agencies that are so designated must share, upon request, information that is in their possession that is relevant to any case in which a juvenile petition is filed alleging abuse, neglect, dependent, undisciplined, and/or delinquent and must continue to do so until the juvenile is no longer subject to the jurisdiction of juvenile court.

-Documentation regarding collateral contacts must include:

-- Whom the county child welfare worker talked with, when, and what observations have been made regarding: - o Safety and risk of maltreatment, and - o The family's progress or barriers toward case goals, and - Attempts to contact a collateral contact.
+Agencies that are so designated must share, upon request, information that is in their possession that is relevant to any case in which a juvenile petition is filed alleging abuse, neglect, dependent, undisciplined, and/or delinguent and must continue to do so until the juvenile is no longer subject to the jurisdiction of juvenile court.
+Documentation regarding collateral contacts must include: Whom the county child welfare worker talked with, when, and what observations have been made regarding: Safety and risk of maltreatment, and The family's progress or barriers toward case goals, and Attempts to contact a collateral contact.

-parent chooses, and if the safety of the nonprofessional collateral information source is not compromised as a result.
-The county child welfare worker should contact the nonprofessional collateral information source to determine whether that individual has any concern about their own personal safety if the parent and county child welfare worker contact them together.
-If that collateral expresses no concern for their own personal safety, the parent should be given the option of being present during the contact.

-Diligent Efforts